-In Sartre's book, Being and Nothingness (1958), a section entitled 'Bad Faith and Lies' he argues that Freud does not provide a sufficient justification for self-deception by making a distinction between conscious and unconscious mental processes.
-His main critique of Freud's depth-psychological approach, and in particular his account of self-deception, can be summed up as: Freud is charged with splitting the subject into meta-psychological parts (Conscious, Preconscious, Unconscious, or Id, Ego, Superego) and provides a misguided mechanistic explanation of how there can be a "liar" and a "lied to" duality within a single consciousness, which simply transfers the problem where it remains unsolved, thus consisting in a pseudo-explanation (which today might be called a 'homuncular fallacy').
+In Being and Nothingness Sartre (1958) argues that Freud does not provide a sufficient justification for self-deception by making a distinction between conscious and unconscious mental processes.
+His main critique of Freud's depth-psychological approach, and in particular his account of self-deception, can be summed up as: Freud is charged with splitting the subject into metapsychological parts (Conscious, Preconscious, Unconscious, or Id, Ego, Superego) and provides a misguided mechanistic explanation of how there can be a 'liar' and a 'lied to' duality within a single consciousness, which simply transfers the problem where it remains unsolved, thus consisting in a pseudo-explanation (which today might be called a 'homuncular fallacy').
 Sartre claims that in the act of repression, there is awareness of the drive that is being repressed as well as an awareness of the actions that aim to satisfy it - and simply put, these are both rational activities.
 According to Sartre the Freudian 'censor' must first register the drive or impulse before preventing it from becoming conscious.
 Sartre (1958, 52-53) argues that